quark-zju/react-coffee-playground/README.md

 ## Features

+* Live coding in CoffeeScript and see the React component in real time.
 * `{div, span, p ... } = React.DOM` is done by the editor.
 So you can use them directly.
 * Press [Tab] to active auto completion.
 The auto completer is stupid but practically useful.
 * Serialize the code to the URL.
 So it can be shared without a central hosting server.